TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Discussion and conclusion

 Finding additional high-offset TDEs like \name is much more straightforward.
 Photometric selection with \tdes is already effective in reducing the SN contamination, and the offset nature can be easily identified by the imaging in all-sky surveys.
 The very large projected offset of \name is encouraging for the off-nuclear TDE discovery prospects with the \textit{Vera C. Rubin Observatory} \citep{lsst}. $\mathcal{O}$(10 kpc) offsets should be easily resolvable ($>$1") even at a redshift of $z=1$.
 Given that Rubin is expected to identify thousands of nuclear TDEs each year \citep{lsst_tdes, karman_26}, we can expect many more off-nuclear TDEs will be discovered in the near future.

 \begin{contribution}

 RS developed the \tdes scanning infrastructure, coordinated multi-wavelength follow-up and led writing of this manuscript.
 JC obtained the classification spectrum of \name and led spectroscopic analysis.
 CW contributed the galaxy profile modelling.
 RM led the Swift-XRT data analysis.
 XJH, MB, DG, BO and AP provided Wendelstein imaging and analysis.
 IS contributed radio observations and analysis.
-RS, JC, RM, XJH, IS, IA, RC, SG, YY, MJG, EH and JJS discovered \name as members of the ZTFBH working group.
+RS, JC, RM, XJH, IS, IA, RC, SG, YY, AA, MJG, EH and JJS discovered \name as members of the ZTFBH working group.
 RS, SG, SBC, JR and SV contributed LDT imaging and spectroscopy.
-JC and IA contributed GHTS spectroscopy.
+JC, IA, AA and BK contributed GHTS spectroscopy.
 RC and EH contributed Kast and LRIS spectroscopy.
+PC contributed NOT spectroscopy.
 GM and IC contributed high-cadence imaging and analysis.
 EB, MJG, SLG, MMK, JP, RR, BR and JS contributed to the development and operation of ZTF.
 All authors contributed to the development of this work.

 \end{contribution}